espnet/espnet/doc/espnet2_training_option.md

 ## The relation between mini-batch size and number of GPUs

-In ESPnet1, we support three type of mini-batch type:
+In ESPnet1, we support three types of mini-batch type:

 - --batch-count seq
 - --batch-count bin